Jack Batten: Writing

 He left the legal profession in 1962 to make his living as a writer, starting as a staff writer and copy editor at Maclean's magazine.
 After a short period at Canadian Magazine he returned to Maclean's as staff writer, then became managing editor at Saturday Night, and later a staff writer for Star Weekly.
 He has been a freelance writer since 1968.

 His articles have appeared in Toronto Life, Reader's Digest, Rolling Stone, Chatelaine and other magazines.
 He reviewed jazz for The Globe and Mail in the 1970s, and crime novels for the Toronto Star from 1998 to 2017 (his reviews were syndicated to other papers in the Torstar chain at the time).
-His books include biographies of lawyer Tom Longboat, John Josiah Robinette, and Ed Mirvish, a series of crime novels featuring a criminal lawyer called Crang, sports books on hockey and basketball, books for young adult readers, and books on the legal and justice systems in Canada.
+His books include biographies of Tom Longboat, lawyer John Josiah Robinette, and Ed Mirvish, a series of crime novels featuring a criminal lawyer called Crang, sports books on hockey and basketball, books for young adult readers, and books on the legal and justice systems in Canada.